Deleted content in YouTube Analytics

 - Analytics no longer shows search results for deleted videos, playlists, and channels.

 - After deletion, the counter that shows the number of items per page will temporarily count deleted rows.
-This updates automatically after 48 hours.
+This data updates automatically after 48 hours.

 Although you can’t see information about deleted items in Analytics, data from deleted items will still be counted in aggregate stats and totals.